Milk Street Radio

 Amy Pedulla is the radio producer at Milk Street.
 Before that, she was the producer of The Magic Pill podcast/audio newsletter at WBUR’s Public Radio Bizlab.
 She created Nursing Rounds, a podcast at Boston Medical Center, which she both hosts and produces.
 She has written for Al Jazeera America, The Hairpin, and VICE, among others.
 She trained at the Salt Institute for Documentary Studies.

-Carly Helmetag is the production assistant at Milk Street.
+Carly Helmetag is the associate producer at Milk Street.
 After graduating from Franklin & Marshall College, she spent a year teaching English in Bourges, France.
 She interned and worked on set as a production assistant for America’s Test Kitchen before she joined Milk Street.
-Carly grew up in Vermont and currently lives in Somerville, MA.
+Carly grew up in Vermont and currently lives in Somerville, Massachusetts.

 Jay Allison is an independent journalist and leader in public broadcasting.
 He produces The Moth Radio Hour and has created hundreds of documentaries.
 He is a six-time Peabody Award winner.
 Jay founded Transom, PRX, and public radio station WCAI on Cape Cod, where he lives with his family.
 More on Jay’s website.